 - Students are able to (1) discuss, interrogate and evaluate ideas presented in the existing research across a range of music sub-disciplines; (2) participate in class seminars in a way that demonstrates the assimilation and critical synthesis of information pertaining to music research; (3) offer original interpretations based on an informed understanding and synthesis of existing ideas and debates; and (4) present a research essay that engages critically with a key debate in contemporary music research.

-- Typically this unit is assessed in the following ways: (1) lecture/seminar attendance; (2) active participation in lectures/seminars, including seminar papers and regular debates; and (3) a research essay.
+- Indicative assessments in this unit are as follows: (1) active participation in lectures/seminars including seminar reports and discussion; (2) critical review and response; and (3) a research essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.